Fiber lasers in flow visualization

 Introduction to fiber lasers in R&D

-Fiber lasers have proven to be powerful and effective instruments in various areas including medicine and science.
+Fiber lasers have proven to be powerful and effective instruments in various areas, including medicine and science.
 They are also used in research and development, for example, in quantum computing.

 Sophisticated calculations in quantum computers rely on photons.
 In quantum computing, the basic unit of data is the quantum bit, or qubit.
 Unlike a traditional bit, a qubit can store multiple values simultaneously.
 In the future, specialists plan to combine many qubits to achieve greater computational power.